 Usually a narcotic pain medication (e.g., Percocet) and ibuprofen (or other non-narcotic pain medication if allergic to or cannot tolerate ibuprofen) are prescribed to manage your pain.
 You will recieve your prescriptions upon discharge from the hospital.
 It is recommended that you use the narcotic pain medication for moderate to severe pain as directed by Dr. Randell.
 For break-through pain, it is recommended that you use ibuprofen between your doses of narcotic pain medication to manage pain effectively.
 If you have mild to moderate pain, ibuprofen alone may be enough to manage your pain.
 If you are in pain, do not hesitate to use your pain medication.
 You cannot drive while taking narcotics.
 Keep in mind that narcotic pain medication is constipating so follow the directions for bowel management as listed below.
 Please go to the emergency room if your pain does not improve or worsens after taking your pain medication.

 The incision (vaginal area included) may be washed with soap and water.
 Do not soak in water.
 After showering or washing gently, pat the incision dry with a clean towel.
 A dressing is not usually necessary, but may be desirable to protect your clothing, as there may be a fluid or bloody drainage.
 You may have vaginal discharge and bleeding that can last until your stitches are dissolved, in about six weeks.
 Your bleeding should decrease after several days.
 If you have had an abdominal incision, steristrips may have been placed over the incision.
 Please remove the steristrips one week after surgery.
 Laparoscopic incisions are covered with glue.
-This will come off over six weeks.
+You can use use a washcloth to remove the glue in 2-3 weeks after surgery.
 Stitches do not need to be removed; they will dissolve in about six weeks.
 If skin clips were used, they will be removed before you go home or at your first post-operative office visit.
 Itching, bruising, a pulling sensation, and or numbness around the incision is normal.
-If your incision becomes hot, red, swollen, or persistently painful, please go to the emergency room.
+If your incision becomes hot, red, swollen, persistently painful and/or has pus, please go to the emergency room.

 It is especially important after surgery to maintain good bowel habits, as constipation requiring strong bearing down efforts may cause a problem with your stitches.
 You can use an over the counter stool softener and laxative.
 Drinking plenty of water, walking, and increasing fiber in your diet or with fiber supplements (i.e. Fibercon, Metamucil) are helpful.
 If constipated, you may try Milk of Magnesia or Dulcolax.
 You may also use a suppository or an enema.
 Please go to the mergency room if these methods do not result in a bowel movement within 48 hours.